-Whenever I go to an adult gathering without the kids and I meet someone new, I always get the same comments when they find out that I have nine children.
-Of course, it's not like I wear a sign on my forehead that says, "I have nine children." but at one point or another someone will introduce me and say, "....and she has NINE children." and then the person’s jaw will drop.
-"NINE?
-Did you say NINE?" and then the person will look at me and say, “You really have NINE children?” and I will nod my head and say "Yes." and then she will say, "But you look so calm!!!"
+Whenever I go to an adult gathering and I am introduced to someone new, I always get the same comment when they find out that I have nine children.
+It’s not like I wear a sign on my forehead that says MOM OF NINE but at one point or another someone will introduce me and at the end of the introduction will say, “…and she has nine children!” and then the person’s jaw will drop.
+“Nine?
+Did you say nine?” and then the person will look at me and say, “You really have NINE children?” and I will nod my head and then the person says, “But you look so calm!”

 But see, I don’t ever, ever lose it in front of anyone.
 Not at the grocery store.
 Not at Costco.
 Not at the mall.
 Not at a social gathering.
 Never.
 Because if I do, well, people can be harsh.
-People will think or even say, “Well, she shouldn’t have had so many if she can’t handle it."
-I can see around me; I know the looks.
+People will think or even say, “Well, she shouldn’t have had so many if she can’t handle them.”
+I can see around me.
+I know the looks.

 I learned this lesson early on, when I only had 4 or 5 kids.
-People are much harder on those moms with a large family than they are of say, a mom with two or three children.
-We are held to a higher standard because we chose to have many children.
+I realized then that people are much harder on those moms with many children than they are of say, a mom with two or three children.
+We moms-of-many are unfairly held to a higher standard because we chose to have many children.
+The judgement is real.
 Don’t believe me?
-Well, if a mother with two young children looks stressed out or tired in the grocery line as her wee little ones are having meltdowns, well then that’s just motherhood, right?
+Say you are in a grocery store and you see a mother in the check out line.
+She has two small children with her, and they are both whining and acting up in the line, as small children tend to do.
+If that mother looks stressed out, tired, and loses her patience in the grocery line as her little ones are having meltdowns, well then that’s just motherhood, right?
 This mom will get the sympathetic glances that say, “I know how you feel.
-Hang in there, mama."
+Hang in there, mama!”
 But a mom with five or six children in line at the grocery store?
 It’s completely different for us moms-of-many.
-If one or two of my wee little ones have a meltdown and I appear impatient, tired and irritable, believe me when I tell you that I do not get the same looks of sympathy and understanding.
-Instead, I get looks that say "Goodness...look at all those children.
-No wonder she can't handle them.
-Why did she have so many if she is so miserable?"
-My temporary look of frustration and impatience will be mistaken for "misery" and an inability to handle my large brood.
+If one or two of my little ones have a meltdown and I appear impatient, tired and irritable, I do not get the same looks of sympathy and understanding.
+Instead, I get looks that say “Good luck with that.
+Shouldn’t have had so many children if you can’t handle them.”

 So yeah, I guess I do appear to be calm all the time.
 I’ve trained myself to keep it all under control when I’m in the presence of others.
 I smile.
 I don’t lose my temper.
 I’m the cool, calm, unstressed mom who can handle anything and nothing bothers me.
-Yep, that’s me.
+Yes, that’s me.
 And that’s okay that people think that.
 That’s what I need them to think so that I’m not judged harshly on my choice to have more than four children.
 Because believe me, so many out there love to judge.

 And I could lie and say that I don’t care what others think.
 But the truth is, sometimes I do.